Billion to Trillion Converter

 Whatever abbreviation you use to represent these numbers, it is typical to choose only one and use it consistently.

 How many zeros are in a billion and trillion?

 If you have ever wondered how many zeroes are in a billion or trillion, we have displayed the larger numbers on the place value chart below.
 Not only will this help you to visualize them, but you can also see what number comes after a trillion.

-Additionally, if you are working with other large numbers, be sure to check out our billion to million converter.
-If you are interested in the Indian place-value system, we also have a crore to million converter available.
+🔎 If you are working with other large numbers, be sure to check out our billion to million and million to thousand converters.

 As you can see from the table above, 1 million has six zeroes, 1 billion has nine zeroes, one trillion has twelve zeroes, and one quadrillion has 15 zeroes.